 Overview on PRO (Producers Responsibility Organization) Authorization

-What are the functions of PRO (Product Responsibility Organization)
+What are the functions of PRO (Producers Responsibility Organization)

-Given below are the functions of the Product Responsibility Organization helps the producers for the following tasks:
+Given below are the functions of the Producers Responsibility Organization helps the producers for the following tasks:

 Government regulations In respect of Producers Responsibility of Organizations (PRO)